 Individuals who live alone are more reliant on their own perceptions of when they need care.
 As a result, they are less likely to use health care services and are at a greater risk for nursing home placement than those who live with a care partner.
 There are services that can help you assess your health and care needs, and programs that can help you meet those needs when necessary.
 Learn about what health care services are available in your community such visiting nurses, private duty caregivers, physical therapy or assistance with medical devices.
 All of these services can help you optimize your health while living safely at home.

 Find health care services: Community Resource Finder or contact your local Alzheimer's Association.

 Common unmet needs for individuals living alone include help with chores and self-care, such as bathing and meals.
 Investigate the options for in-home support services, including paid or volunteer caregivers, companionship care, housekeeping services or Meals on Wheels.

 - Plan for home-delivered meals if they are available in your community such as Meals on Wheels.

 - Arrange to have your local grocery store deliver your groceries.

 - Leave a set of house keys with a neighbor you trust.

-- Make arrangements for someone to regularly check your smoke alarm and carbon monoxide detector.
+- Make arrangements for someone to regularly check your smoke alarms and carbon monoxide detectors.